Space Ranger Processing

 Figure 6: Example of the count matrix generated by Space Ranger, where the rows are the genes and the columns are the barcodes (or bins).

-Image source: Lafzi, et al. (2018)
+Adapted from: Lafzi et al. (2018)

-Beyond this point, there is also “secondary analyses” steps that are generated by default.
+Beyond this point, there are also “secondary analyses” steps that are generated by default.
 However, we are going to load our dataset into R to perform our own QC and analyses.
-This is in part because the default Space Ranger analyses are generic and not specific to the tissue or biological question you are asking.
+This choice is in part because the default Space Ranger analyses are generic and not specific to the tissue or biological question you are asking.

 Image processing